Joaquim António Velez Barreiros: Later career

 Having risen to the rank of lieutenant colonel during the civil war, he was sent to Spain in November 1834, remaining until the end of 1837 and taking part in several battles against the Carlists, who were seeking the establishment of a separate line of the House of Bourbon on the Spanish throne.
 He was wounded at the Battle of Arlabán in 1836.
 While in Spain he met his wife, D. Rosa Montufar Infante, daughter of the 3rd Marques de Selva Alegre, and they married in Spain on 30 August 1837.
 She was a renowned beauty who in Lisbon would become the lover of the playwright and politician of Irish descent, Almeida Garrett, and is said to have inspired his poems published as Fábulas e Folhas Caídas (Fables and Fallen Leaves).
 They exchanged numerous love letters, some of which were preserved on Garrett's death.

 In 1840 Barreiros went to London on behalf of the Portuguese government.
 Returning to Portugal in December 1843, he was put in charge of the general inspectorate of public works.
 In 1847, he was made a baron by Queen Maria II and in the same year he was promoted to brigadier and was briefly minister of foreign affairs.
 As a result of the Regeneration that followed the military insurrection of 1 May 1851 that led to the downfall of Costa Cabral, Barreiros became acting Minister of the Kingdom, Foreigners and the Navy, but shortly afterwards took over the functions of chief of staff of the commander- in-chief of the army together with those of director-general of public works.
-In 1854 he was elevated to be a viscount by King Pedro V.
+In 1854 he was elevated to a viscount by King Pedro V.